 Check Your Academic Schedule

-In July, you will receive an email from your advisor in the Center for Student Success with your schedule.
+First-year students will receive an email from your advisor in the Center for Student Success with your schedule.
+If you have completed your pre-registration survey, you can expect to receive your schedule by July 5.
 Make sure to check your schedule in the Self-Service Center.

 - Select “Student” tab on the top of the page